Housing Affordability Indicators

 The BC Northern Real Estate Board (BCNREB) Housing Affordability Indicators estimate the proportion of median household income required to cover the major costs associated with home ownership for homes purchased in a particular year.
 These include mortgage costs, municipal taxes and fees, and utilities for the average single-family home.
 The higher the measure, the more difficult it is to afford a home.
 For example, an affordability measure of 30% means that home ownership costs, including mortgage payments, utilities, and property taxes for a given year take up 30% of a typical household’s pre-tax annual income.

 Home ownership in most of northern British Columbia remains very affordable, especially when compared with the Vancouver region.
-The aggregate Housing Affordability Indicator (HAI) for northern BC for 2019 is 27.4%, a 0.7 percentage point increase over the 2018 HAI.
-Despite a decline in house prices in the lower mainland, the affordability of home ownership in northern BC is exceptionally favourable when compared with 108.5% for the Vancouver Area.
+The aggregate Housing Affordability Indicator (HAI) for northern BC for 2020 is 26.1%, a 1.4 percentage point decrease over the 2019 HAI.
+Despite a trend towards greater affordability in the lower mainland, the affordability of home ownership in northern BC is exceptionally favourable when compared with 103.3% for the Vancouver Area.

 Affordability by Community

-Affordability has worsened slightly in 2019 in most northern BC communities.
-However, Prince Rupert, Smithers and Williams Lake all recorded a slight improvement in affordability.
-Kitimat (3.9%) and Terrace (3.1%) recorded the largest increases in their HAI, largely due to significant increases in house prices in those two communities.
+Affordability improved in 2020 in most northern BC communities.
+However, Prince Rupert, Smithers and Williams Lake all recorded a slight worsening in affordability.
+Kitimat (-18.8%), Terrace (-11.3%), and Fort St. John (-10.9%) recorded the largest affordability improvements, largely due to flat or depressed house prices.
 In terms of home ownership, 100 Mile House remains the least affordable community in northern BC.
-In 2019 the HAI for 100 Mile House was 48.5%.
-This is the chiefly result of median household income in 100 Mile House being around 54% of that of Northern BC combined with persistent house price increases.
+In 2020 the HAI for 100 Mile House was 45.5%.
+This is the chiefly result of median household income in 100 Mile House being markedly lower than that of other communities in Northern British Columbia.

-Fort St. John is the only community in Northern BC reporting steady improvements in affordability over the reference period.
-Fort St. John recorded the most affordable HAI (21.5% unchanged from 2018) in Northern BC in 2019.
-This is largely due to a persistent drop in house prices over the period 2015 to 2018.
+Fort St. John remains the only community in Northern BC reporting steady improvements in affordability over the reference period.
+Fort St. John recorded the most affordable HAI (19.2%) in Northern BC in 2020.
+This is largely due to a persistent drop in house prices over the period 2016 to 2020.